ThokozaniDlomo/Bright-Coffee-Shop-Sales-Analysis/README.md

 ## 💡 What I Learned
-- How to perform Exploratory Data Analysis (EDA) using SQL (Databrics).
+- How to perform Exploratory Data Analysis (EDA) using SQL (Databricks).
 - How to visualize insights in Microsoft Excel (Pivot Tables).

 # Note:
-This repo contains a beginner-friendly sales analysis project done in SQL (Databrics) and Microsoft Excel (Pivot Tables).
+This repo contains a beginner-friendly sales analysis project done in SQL (Databricks) and Microsoft Excel (Pivot Tables).